Criminology: Symbolic interactionism

 Symbolic interactionism draws on the phenomenology of Edmund Husserl and George Herbert Mead, as well as subcultural theory and conflict theory.
 This school of thought focused on the relationship between state, media, and conservative-ruling elite and other less powerful groups.
-The powerful groups had the ability to become the "significant other" in the less powerful groups' processes of generating meaning.
-The former could to some extent impose their meanings on the latter; therefore they were able to "label" minor delinquent youngsters as criminal.
-These youngsters would often take the label on board, indulge in crime more readily, and become actors in the "self-fulfilling prophecy" of the powerful groups.
+The powerful groups could become the "significant other" in the less powerful groups' processes of generating meaning.
+The former could, to some extent, impose their meanings on the latter; therefore, they were able to "label" minor delinquent youngsters as criminals.
+These youngsters would often take the label on board, be more readily inclined to crime, and become actors in the "self-fulfilling prophecy" of powerful groups.
 Later developments in this set of theories were by Howard Becker and Edwin Lemert, in the mid-20th century.
 Stanley Cohen developed the concept of "moral panic" describing the societal reaction to spectacular, alarming social phenomena (e.g. post-World War 2 youth cultures like the Mods and Rockers in the UK in 1964, AIDS epidemic and football hooliganism).

 Labeling theory

 Labeling theory refers to an individual who is labeled by others in a particular way.
 The theory was studied in great detail by Becker.
 It was originally derived from sociology, but is regularly used in criminological studies.
-When someone is given the label of a criminal they may reject or accept it and continue to commit crime.
-Even those who initially reject the label can eventually accept it as the label becomes more well known, particularly among their peers.
+When someone is labeled a criminal, they may accept or reject the label and continue to commit crimes.
+Even those who initially reject the label can eventually accept it as it becomes better known, particularly among their peers.
 This stigma can become even more profound when the labels are about deviancy, and it is thought that this stigmatization can lead to deviancy amplification.
-Malcolm Klein conducted a test which showed that labeling theory affected some youth offenders but not others.
+Malcolm Klein conducted a study that showed labeling theory affected some youth offenders but not others.